MightyOrm/Mighty/README.md

 * Compound primary keys
 * Simultaneous support for more then one database provider

-Why might you use Mighty over Massive?
+Why use Mighty over Massive?
 Because you need any of the above.

-Why might you use it over Dapper?
-Because Mighty inherits the lovely approach to wrapping .NET data access  developed by [@RobConery](https://github.com/RobConery) in the original Massive.
+Why use Mighty over Dapper?
+Because Mighty inherits the lovely approach to wrapping .NET data access  developed by [@RobConery](https://github.com/RobConery) in the original Massive (i.e. Dapper is nice, but - I think - Massive and Mighty are nicer!).

 It's lightweight, easy to use, intuitive and quick to develop with.